-• Taxonomy of set types (OrderedSet, IndirectionSet, Subset, static vs. dynamic)
+- Taxonomy of set types (OrderedSet, IndirectionSet, Subset, static vs. dynamic) - Simple API (including semantics of operator[] and iterators ) - Example to show how we iterate through a set

 Fig. 7.32: A relation (blue lines) between two sets (ovals with red and green dots, as elements) and a map of scalar values (brown) on the second set.